Shea Stadium: Design

 The distances to the right and left field foul poles were initially both 341 ft.
 There was a horizontal orange line that determined where a batted ball was a home run or still in play.
 In 1978, Manager Joe Torre suggested moving in the fences to 338 ft in the corners with a wall in front of the original brick wall, to decrease the number of disputed calls.

 Originally, all of the seats were wooden, with each level having a different color.
 The field boxes were yellow, the loge level seats were brown, the mezzanine seats were blue, and the upper deck seats were green.
 Each level above the field level was divided into box seats below the entrance/exit portals and reserved seats above the portals.
 The box seats were a darker shade than the reserved seats.
 The game ticket was the same color as the seat that it represented, and the signs in the lobby for that section were the same color as the seat and the ticket.
 Before the 1980 baseball season, they were replaced with red (upper deck), green (mezzanine), blue (loge), and orange (field level) plastic seats.

 Unlike Yankee Stadium, Shea was built on an open field, so there was no need to have it conform to the surrounding streets.

 Before Shea Stadium closed in 2008, it was the only stadium in the major leagues with orange foul poles.
 This tradition is carried on at Citi Field as the foul poles there are the same color.

-After the Jets left Shea, the exterior of the stadium was painted blue and white, two of the Mets' team colors.

 In 2003, large murals celebrating the Mets' two world championships were added, covering the two ends of the grandstand.
 The 1986 mural was removed after the 2006 season because of deterioration (the wall was re-painted solid blue, and a window was opened on the mezzanine level where fans could view the progress of Citi Field), but the 1969 mural survived until the final game at the end of 2008.

 With its refurbishment in 1988, the scoreboard was topped by a representation of the New York Skyline, a prominent part of the team logo.
-After the September 11 terrorist attacks, the Twin Towers of the World Trade Center were kept unlit, with a red-white-and-blue ribbon placed over them.
+After the September 11 terrorist attack, the Twin Towers of the World Trade Center were kept unlit, with a red-white-and-blue ribbon placed over them.
 The scoreboard was demolished in October 2008, but the skyline was preserved and is now located on the Shake Shack in Citi Field's "Taste Of The City" food court behind the giant scoreboard in center field.